 Screen and Peer-Review Process

 The publication of JULS articles takes place in two steps.
-First, submissions are screened and assessed by the Editors-in-Chief and Managing Editors to determine quality and appropriateness for publication in the JULS.
-After this initial screening process, submissions will either be accepted or rejected for the peer-review process.
+First, submissions are screened and assessed by the Senior Editors and their editing teams to determine quality and appropriateness for publication in the JULS.
+After this initial screening process, submissions will either be accepted or rejected for the peer-review process and the decision is reviewed by the Editors-in-Chief.
 Rejected articles will receive feedback upon request and may be re-submitted following significant revisions.

-The JULS Research and Review articles undergo at least one round of peer-review.
-Peer-reviewers are blind to the authors and consist of faculty members affiliated with relevant university departments.
+All JULS Primary Research and Review articles undergo at least one round of double-blind peer-review.
+Peer-reviewers consist of faculty members affiliated with relevant university departments.
 A concerted effort is made to match reviewers with appropriate knowledge and expertise with submissions.
 In the case that there is significant deviation between a submission and its qualified reviewers, the corresponding and submitting authors will be made aware via email from the editorial team.
 If there happens to be a conflict of interest between the author and the reviewer, then another reviewer will be sought out.
 Each submission receives at least one Faculty Review Board reviewer, but additional reviewers may be considered if requested.
 To make this request, please send an email to the editorial staff at email@example.com outlining your concern and rationale for additional review.

-The target time between submission and a review decision by the JULS Editorial and Faculty Review Boards for 2020-2021 is approximately 6-8 weeks.
+The target time between submission and a review decision by the JULS Editorial and Faculty Review Boards is approximately 6-8 weeks but may be longer.

-Once articles pass through peer-review and are accepted for publication, manuscripts proceed to be typeset and published online via the JULS Online system.
+Once articles pass through peer-review and are accepted for publication, manuscripts proceed to be typeset and published online on JULS Online and JPS.
 After acceptance, submissions may be cited as “in press” at JULS.
 Full citation information will be available upon online publication.
-Individual manuscripts throughout the term are collated into the annual print issue, which is generally published in June.
-All authors, reviewers, and funding personnel are invited to request copies of printed issues, free of charge.
+Individual manuscripts throughout the term are collated into the annual print issue.